Azure/azure-sdk-for-python/doc/dev/packaging.md

 # Azure packaging

-This article describes the recommendation on how to define namespace packaging to release a package inside the `azure` namespace.
-Being inside the `azure` namespace meaning you have a service `myservice` that you want to import using:
+This article describes the recommendations for defining namespace packaging to release a package inside the `azure` namespace.
+Being inside the `azure` namespace means that a service `myservice` can be imported using:
 ```python
 import azure.myservice
 ```